Last modified on October 27th, 2022

 The diet can help improve your metabolism and reduce your appetite.
 The foods you eat on the diet might reduce hormones that stimulate hunger.

-You can lose weight without tracking your food intake or counting your calories, so that’s certainly an upside in the eyes of many people.
+You can lose weight without tracking your food intake or counting your calories, so that’s certainly an upside in many people’s eyes.

 In one study of 34 older adults, the participants following a ketogenic way of eating for eight weeks lost almost five times as much total body fat as participants following a low-fat diet.